Kings Grant, North Carolina

 Kings Grant is a census-designated place (CDP) in New Hanover County, North Carolina, United States.
-The population was 8,113 at the 2010 census, up from 7,738 in 2000.
+The population was 8,113 at the 2020 census, up from 8,466 in 2010.
 It is part of the Wilmington Metropolitan Statistical Area.
+Kings Grant is located in the statistical townships of Cape Fear and Harnett.
+Kings Grant was listed under the name Smith Creek in the 1990 census, but the CDP was relisted as Kings Grant by the 2000 census.
+Kings Grant was first listed as a CDP at the 1980 United States census.